BSMP-Coders/intermediate-storytelling-with-ai/lesson-2.2/activity-speech-to-text-app.md

    - Wait for the Azure Speech Service to process your audio
    - Review the transcription results that appear on the screen
    - Notice how accurately (or inaccurately) your speech was transcribed
+   - Consider factors that might affect accuracy (accent, background noise, speaking clarity)

-6. **Save and Compare**: Save your transcription and compare it to what you actually said:
+6. **Save and Compare (Currently Broken)**: Save your transcription and compare it to what you actually said:

    - Click "Save Transcription to File" to store the text
    - Compare the transcription with what you intended to say